Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ![Wireframes](/static/wireframes/pc4.png)

 #### Information Design
-- Info boxes within the home page are large, well spaced with clear text.
+- Information boxes within the home page are large, well spaced with clear text.
 - The footer is split into 3 clear sections.
-- Product cards are informative, simple and contain all info the user will require.
+- Product cards are informative, simple and contain all information the user will require.
-- Product details are enhanced and more clear when a singular product is visable.
+- Product details are enhanced and more clear when a singular product is visible.

 #### Interface Design